How does Ordnance Survey map the landscape of Great Britain?

 The national coordinate systems are used in a great variety of applications by many different user groups.
 ETRS89 is a precise version of the GPS coordinate system WGS84, and is the standard coordinate system for precise GPS positioning throughout Europe.
 OSGB36 National Grid is the national standard coordinate system for topographic mapping, including all OS mapping, and for geographically referencing many kinds of information in relation to OS mapping.
 Ordnance Datum Newlyn (ODN) is the national standard coordinate system for measuring height above mean sea level.
 ODN is the usual definition of mean sea level in mapping and engineering in Great Britain.

 The National GPS Network makes the accurate determination of these national standard coordinates much easier and more efficient for land surveyors, compared to traditional (pre-GPS) surveying methods.
 It is now possible to determine precise ETRS89 coordinates for your GPS control stations with a single GPS receiver, without ever leaving the survey site.
-These coordinates can be instantly and precisely transformed to OSGB36, National Grid and ODN height coordinates (or to a project-specific mapping grid if appropriate).
+These coordinates can be instantly and precisely transformed to OSGB36, National Grid and ODN height coordinates.
 Therefore, it is feasible for a greater range of mapping, engineering and environmental projects to use precise national coordinates than was previously possible.
 This means that in the future, many spatial datasets created at various times, by various organisations, for various reasons, will be directly and precisely compatible with each other.

 The aim to increase the intercompatibility and usefulness of spatial datasets throughout Great Britain is what we call 'joined-up geography', and it is a central strategy of Ordnance Survey.
 The National GPS Network is the most fundamental part of Ordnance Survey's joined-up geography strategy.